samsonos/htmlapp/readme.md

-#Application template for HTML coding for [SamsonPHP](http://samsonphp.com) framework
+#Application template for [SamsonPHP](http://samsonphp.com) framework

-> Template for quick starting of html coding process
+> Quickstarter for creating projects with SamsonPHP

 #Installation
 Use ```php composer.phar create-project --prefer-dist -s dev samsonos/htmlapp [your_path]``` for automatic application installation and all of its dependencies.

-> After installation you should change this readme to describe future project
+> After installation you should change this readme.md to describe future project purposes

+This template includes automatic git repository creation and installing of [phpUnit]() and [phpCodeSniffer]().
+Also git pre-commit hook will be automatically generated to check your code for PSR-2 coding style.

 Developed by [SamsonOS](http://samsonos.com/)